dyhes/zulip/docs/documentation/helpcenter.md

 # Writing help center articles

-Our goal is for Zulip to have complete, high-quality documentation about Zulip's features and how to perform certain tasks, such as setting up an organization.
+Our goal is for Aloha to have complete, high-quality documentation about Aloha's features and how to perform certain tasks, such as setting up an organization.

 There are two types of help center documents: articles about specific features,